A representation in which each number in a vector is used to store information about some attribute of an object. For example, brightness or size.

 The meaning of a word is represented by a vector of fixed size.

-Polysemous words (words with multiple meanings) cannot be modeled effectively by a single point.
+Polysemous words (words with multiple meanings) can be hard to model effectively with a single point if the dimensionality is too small.

 CBOW (Continuous Bag of Words)¶